alirezarahatloo/kazam_auto/README.md

 # kazam_auto
-how to rn kazam and save it.
+how to run kazam and save it.